The story of Atlantis

 Thomas Cole — The Consummation of Empire — oil on canvas, 1836

-In January 2019, we published the first article of a three-part investigation into the migrations of the Atlanteans and the colonies they founded around the world.
-In our customary afterword to this investigation we discuss the Oera Linda Book in much greater depth, which our regular readers will recall we briefly reviewed in our first article about the Lost Continent.
-Readers who are interested in exploring the rich legacy of Atlantis and the Ancient Wisdom contained in the Oera Linda Book further, will be sure to enjoy this new investigation.
+In January to March 2019, we published a three-part investigation into the migrations of the Atlanteans and the colonies they founded around the world.
+In the three afterwords to this new investigation we explore the Oera Linda Book in considerable depth.
+Our regular readers will recall we briefly reviewed this remarkable book in our first article about the Lost Continent.
+Readers who are interested in exploring the rich legacy of Atlantis and the Ancient Wisdom contained in the Oera Linda Book further, will be sure to enjoy this extension of our studies of Atlantis.
 Meanwhile, we hope this article has opened your eyes to the wonders and terrors of the past—for—as the Bible tells us: "The thing that hath been, it is that which shall be; and that which is done is that which shall be done: and there is no new thing under the sun" (Ecclesiastes 1:9).